Web Services API (Legacy)

 Max_recsThe number of records returned from the call.
 Values 1 to 100100

 Cols_ReturnedThe xml tags returned in the result.
-Options are: sentid, eventid, smstype, numto, data, flash, customerid, status, statusdate.
+Options are: sentid, eventid, smstype, numto, data, customerid, status, statusdate.
 Each entry must be separated by a comma.ChangeID

 Date FormatThe format of any dates that are returned.dd/MMM/yyyy HH:mm:ss